 Simply put, Google likes pages that have many valuable links, as those also pass their value on.
 Ultimately, when this happens, your webpage ratings will increase.

-Best Practices For a Good Internal Linking Strategy:
+Best Practices For Great Internal Linking Strategy:

-Now that you should have a better understanding of what internal links are and how they work, let’s dive into best practices for using internal links on your advisor website in order to boost your SEO.
+Now that you should have a better understanding of what internal links are and how they work, let’s dive into best practices for using internal links on your advisor’s website in order to boost your SEO.

-1. Generate The Ideal Structure
+1. Generate the Ideal Structure

 When structuring your website, ideally you want to put the most important information upfront.
 Similar to email marketing, think about how you want to draw in your audience by using things like strong subject lines and bold opening sentences.
 The same goes for the structure of your website.
 Also, keep in mind that the average user spends less than 15 seconds on a website, so it’s important to draw them in early!

-2. Create Cornerstone Content
+2. Create Quality Cornerstone Content

 Keep in mind that you should link from the top pages to subpages about related topics.
 Linking internally to related content shows Google what pages hold information about similar topics.
 Google will understand that the cornerstone content article contains the most information about this particular keyword.
 So ultimately, Google will rank the cornerstone content above other, shorter posts about keyword research.

-3. Remember To Link from The Top
+3. Remember to Link from the Top

 Aside from linking to posts and pages with similar topics, you can make your cornerstone content even better by adding links to it from your website’s homepage or the top navigation.
 This will give the most important posts or pages a lot of link value and will make them stronger in Google’s eyes.

-4. Create and Link To Common Categories
+4. Create and Link to Common Categories

-We hope your blogging by now!
+We hope you blogging by now!
 Within your blog, it’s a good idea to create and establish a hierarchy of categories.
 Then, you can add links within various blog posts that will navigate to the same category that the topic is a part of.
 Adding links to the category and tags helps Google to better understand the structure of your blog and helps visitors easily navigate to related posts.

 At Twenty Over Ten, we’ve made it easy for our users to create customized blog categories based on their unique library of content.
 Categories are also easy to delete and reorganize as your blog page evolves.
 Follow the steps below to easily add categories to blog posts.